WPRB

 WPRB (103.3 MHz) is an FM radio station licensed to Princeton, New Jersey, and owned by Princeton Broadcasting Service, Inc. It broadcasts a freeform radio format, including shoegaze, slowcore, noise music, harsh noise wall, plunderphonics, illbient, jazz, electronic, folk, reggae, ska, metal, world, soul, rap, blues, screamo, and rock.
 While the station is non-profit, it is licensed as a commercial radio station.
-It is funded primarily by listener contributions, raised especially during WPRB's annual spring 10-day Membership Drive.
+It is funded primarily by listener contributions, raised especially during WPRB's annual Membership Drive.
 It also derives funding through community underwriting contracts with local businesses.
-Almost all on-air staff and management are Princeton University alumni and students.
+Much of the on-air staff and management are Princeton University alumni and students.
 WPRB's slogan is "New Jersey's Only Radio Station".

 The transmitter tower is shared with WKXW "New Jersey 101.5".
 It is located in Lawrence Township northeast of Trenton.
 WPRB has an effective radiated power (ERP) of 14,000 watts.
 It broadcasts using HD Radio technology.
 The HD2 digital subchannel carries Indian programming and Oldies are heard on its HD3 subchannel.

 History

 WPRB traces its origins to a campus AM station, WPRU, that launched December 6, 1940.
 WPRU was founded by H. Grant Theis, a Princeton University student at the time.
 It often is cited as the oldest commercially licensed campus radio station in the United States.
 In 1955, WPRU got its FM license.
 It signed on as WPRB, the first college station on the FM dial in the United States, after the WPRU call sign was found to be already in use by a ship.
 It is considered a pioneer in FM stereo broadcasting, transmitting a stereo signal beginning in 1964.

 WPRB has broadcast on three different FM frequencies in its history: it first was heard on 103.9 MHz; in 1959, it moved to 103.5 MHz; and it moved to its current frequency of 103.3 MHz in 1962.
 During the 1960s and 1970s, it joined with other Ivy League universities to form the "Ivy Network", sharing some programming and resources.
 It later was an affiliate of the ABC FM Network.

 In 1986, Spin Magazine named WPRB the best commercial college station in the country.

 After decades of operation under an advertising-supported business model, in 2006 WPRB switched to a listener-supported model (although it remains a commercially licensed station).
 In 2009, WPRB went on to acquire a Princeton student magazine, the Nassau Weekly.
-Nassau Weekly was founded in 1979 by Princeton students including David Remnick, who later became the editor of The New Yorker.
+This partnership concluded in 2024.

 One of its disc jockeys, Jon Solomon, has hosted a 24-hour+ Christmas music radiothon every year but one since 1988.

-WPRB was the first commercial radio station in the United States to play Lil Nas X's "Old Town Road" when it debuted on John Weingart's long-running program "Music You Can't Hear on the Radio".